Uchida with sunglasses

 Uchida Tomu’s years in China, which lasted from the spring of 1945 until October 1953 – about eight-and-a-half years – comprise the most frustratingly opaque period of the great director’s life.
 The equivalent in rock music history would be the tumultuous and confusing January 1969 recording sessions that resulted in The Beatles’ penultimate album Let It Be, the period in the band’s career most shrouded in mystery and speculation.
 The difference is that the group emerged from a tense creative period with a (flawed) work of art, while Uchida had absolutely nothing to show for his near-decade in the wilderness.

 Or did he?
-A remarkable October 1953 photo, recording his return to his native land, shows the frail filmmaker – looking at least ten years older than his actual age (55), and walking with the aid of a cane, his wife by his side – smiling broadly, apparently a very happy man, which he most definitely does not seem to be in the 1936 Japan Film Directors Society photo alluded to earlier in this article, which was taken at a time (age 37) when he still had his youth and his health.
+A remarkable October 1953 photo, recording his return to his native land, shows the frail filmmaker – looking at least ten years older than his actual age (55), and walking with the aid of a cane, his wife by his side – smiling broadly, apparently a very happy man, which he most definitely does not seem to be in the 1936 Japan Film Directors Society photo alluded to earlier in this biography, which was taken at a time (age 37) when he still had his youth and his health.
 What’s clear is that his ordeal had not enervated Uchida, but had strangely energized him.
 How did this happen?

 Manei Days